-Lilly supports making medicines more affordable and accessible to patients.
-Lilly also supports and advocates for improvements to the U.S. health care system that align to our core principles of:
+Lilly supports making medicines more accessible and affordable to patients.
+Lilly advocates for improvements to the U.S. health care system that align to our core principles of:

 We need to restructure the financial incentives of the entire pharmaceutical supply chain to ensure patients benefit with access to safe and affordable medicines.

 Lilly is actively working with other key stakeholders to seek long-term policy solutions to address the gaps in our current health care system.
 We remain committed to finding solutions – both legislative and non-legislative – that will help people with chronic diseases have affordable access to their medicine.

 To learn more about the U.S. health care system and Lilly’s positions, view the resources below.

 - Dave Ricks’ USA Today opinion column about rebate reform, "Rebate rule would help make prescriptions more affordable for more patients"

 - PhRMA's Response to U.S. Health and Human Services Department on the Blueprint to Lower Drug Prices and Reduce Out-of-Pocket Costs